-- May: Baltimore again, for Maryland Deathfest
+- Baltimore 3 more times for Maryland Deathfest

 After a few trips like this, I am somewhat of an old hand at traveling.
 It doesn’t really get less awkward, but I just am more resigned to it.
 I refuse to quit living my life and doing things I enjoy just because my body is a jerk, so I am going to keep going through this effort and expense.

 The topics covered in my previous post are still germane, and I still have a water problem that is not corn.
 I haven’t solved this water problem.
 I am still shipping my water ahead.
 Here’s a rundown of my travel “routine”: